Contract Procedures and Authorized Signatures

 Contract Procedures and Authorized Signatures Policy Revised: September 17, 2019

 Contract Procedures and Authorized Signature Policy: Date of Issue: August 27, 2017

 Original Policy - Contract Liabilities – Date of Issue: July 1, 2000

 Scope of this Policy:

-All contracts should be initiated well in advance of the start date for the applicable contract to allow time to follow the College’s contract procedures and negotiate the best terms and conditions for the College.
-Because contracts can create various forms of liability for the College and may create other obligations for the College or impose limitations on the College, it is essential to insure that all contracts follow and comply with the following procedures to the extent applicable:
+All contracts should be initiated well in advance of the date the contract will start to allow time to follow the College's contract procedures and negotiate the best terms and conditions for the College.
+Because contracts can create various forms of liability for the College and may create other obligations for the College or impose limitations on the College, it is essential to ensure that all contracts follow and comply with the following procedures to the extent applicable:

 - Contracts related to the purchase of goods and services and construction contracts must comply with the College’s Open Market Purchasing Policy Memorandum #201, the College’s other Financial Policies, and must be coordinated with the College’s Purchasing Department;

 - All contracts must comply with the College’s Conflicts of Interest Policy, Memorandum #212;

 - All contracts must be reviewed by the Vice President of the Division in which they originate or his or her designee.
 Contracts should be coordinated with the Vice President(s) of other Divisions that may be implicated by the terms of the contract;